mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 The sequence diagram below shows a sunshine scenario for an instant payment flow using the prepared-ready functionality.
 A prepared payment starts out in status *Prepared* and remains in the *Prepared* state until the payment is paired with a user through a check-in.
-Once a user is checked in, the status changes to *Paired* and the user is locked to the payment.
-At that point, querying the payment will also returns the users loyalty tokens, if any.
+Once paired, the status changes to *Paired* and querying the payment will also return the users loyalty token, if any.
 Once the payment is ready for user approval, the client marks the payment as ready and provides the payment amount.
 Then the payment is issued to the user and the payment state changes to *IssuedToUser*.
 Once the user accepts the payment request and the payment amount has been reserved, MobilePay automatically